 A significant concern that people who want to use their chainsaws in the rain have to deal with is that things can become very slippery when the surface is wet.
-It is essential to ensure you always have a solid footing anytime you are working outside in the snow or rain.
+It is essential to ensure you always have a solid footing anytime you work outside in the snow or rain.
 Additionally, ensure you still have a good grip on your chainsaw.

 2. Use Protective Equipment

 If you plan on working in the rain, you must wear the appropriate clothing and protective equipment.
 This protective gear helps a lot in avoiding any misadventures.
-By wearing water-resistant and warm clothing, you will also be comfortable and able to stay concentrated on the cutting job.
+By wearing water-resistant and warm clothing, you will also be comfortable and stay concentrated on the cutting job.

 3. Use the Right Chain Type

 It is worth remembering that not every chain is multipurpose.
-When dealing with wet wood in the rain, you will require a chain that has semi-chisel or rounded teeth while this will mean that you at a moderately slower pace, the benefit of that is that you will not need to stop to sharpen your chain during a job
+When dealing with wet wood in the rain, you will require a chain that has semi-chisel or rounded teeth; while this will mean that you at a moderately slower pace, the benefit of that is that you will not need to stop to sharpen your chain during a job